Kee2u/Kee2u/README.md

-### Hi there! :koala:
+### Hi there!

-#My name is Keerthana but you can call me Keetu.
+My name is Keerthana but you can call me Keetu.
 I work as a mechatronics engineer but love painting on the side!
 I use my studio to paint and code :bowtie:.

 Im currently going through UofT's data analytics bootcamp and I will be uploading super cool data analytics projects soon!